letsar/binder/README.md

 **Note**: A state should be immutable, so that the only way to update it, is through methods provided by this package.

-Any logic component has to be declared through a `LogicRef` with a function that will be use to create it:
+Any logic component has to be declared through a `LogicRef` with a function that will be used to create it:

 ```dart
 final counterViewLogicRef = LogicRef((scope) => CounterViewLogic(scope));